All Episodes

 willie geist

-You are so instrumental in guiding us through the pandemic through all those years.
+You were so instrumental in guiding us through the pandemic through all those years.

 michael osterholm

-Well, I think first of all, cutting through the political theater, I have to say, in my 50 years in the business, I've never seen a more dangerous time for public health.
+I think, first of all, cutting through the political theater, I have to say in my 50 years in the business, I've never seen a more dangerous time for public health.

-We're watching this destruction, not just in this country, but throughout the world, largely because the U.S. pullback on things as PEPFAR, the USAID of being part of the WHO.
+We're watching this destruction, not just in this country, but throughout the world, largely because the U.S. pullback on such things as PEPFAR, the U.S. AID, being part of the WHO.

-And when you add that all up right now, uh, this is a serious challenge that uh I don't think people really realize the extent to which that threatens the very public health structure that we've so relied upon for the last hundred years.
+When you add that all up right now, this is a serious challenge that I don't think people really realize the extent to which it threatens the very public health structure that we've so relied upon for the last hundred years.

 dave rubin